Pioreactor/docs.pioreactor/user-guide/02-Experiment basics/10-manual-led-dosing.md

 ### Dosing

 You can run the pumps from the Pioreactor UI.
-These are NOT automations, but rather simple commands to use to set up an experiment, or perform cleaning.
+These are NOT automations, but rather simple actions to use to set up an experiment, perform cleaning, or intervene in an experiment.

 #### Cycling

-Under the _Dosing_ tab, you activate the media pump or the alt-media pump _and concurrently the waste pump_.
+Under the _Dosing_ tab, you run the media pump or the alt-media pump _and concurrently the waste pump_.
 This is called _cycling_.
-By running the waste pump simultaneously, the vial will avoids being overflowed.
+By running the waste pump simultaneously, the vial will avoid overflow.
 You can cycle for a set duration of time.

 ![UI showing how to cycle media.](/img/user-guide/cycle_media.png)

+Cycling is good for cleaning pumps, priming tubes with media, or filling your vial with media.

 #### Specific control of pumps

-Under the _Dosing_ tab, you can also run specific pumps (media, waste, and alt-media) for specific durations, volumes (if calibrated), or continuously.
-The latter will run until the Stop button is pressed.
+Under the _Dosing_ tab, you can also run specific pumps (media, waste, and alt-media) for a specific duration, volumes (if calibrated), or continuously.
+The latter will run until the *Stop* button is pressed.

 :::caution
 Careful not to overflow your vial!
 The vial can hold 20ml, but stay well below this.